-Septoplasty in Great Neck, Nassau County
+Septoplasty in Nassau County & Long Island, NY

 Septoplasty is a surgical procedure to correct defects or deformities of the septum, the partition between the two nostrils.
 Commonly a procedure that is performed to correct a deviated septum.
 While a small deviation of the septum is commonplace, if the condition is severe, it may impede airflow through the nostrils.
 This may cause difficulty breathing and poor nasal drainage from the sinuses, both of which are problematic.